 You may qualify for a property tax credit if all of the following apply:

-- If 100% of your total household resources were received from the Michigan Department of Health and Human Services, you do not qualify
+- Your total household resources do not consist solely of payments received from the Michigan Department of Health and Human Services

 - MI-1040CR Instructions